sanjayjonckheere/iN_iS_Tee_One/README.md

 **Remove zero-center by mean pixel.**

 Zero-centering = shifting the values of the distribution to set the mean = 0.
+Removing zero-center by mean pixel is a common practise to improve accuracy.

 > [Caffe: will convert the images from RGB to BGR and then will zero-center each colour channel with respect to the ImageNet dataset without scaling.]( https://github.com/keras-team/keras-applications/blob/master/keras_applications/imagenet_utils.py)

-103.939, 116.779 and 123.68 are the mean values for zero-centering.
-In de-processing we have to convert it back to 'RGB'
+103.939, 116.779 and 123.68 are the mean values for zero-centering (constants from the ImageNet database).

 ```py
     x[:, :, 0] += 103.939